jpegleg/giant-spellbook/README.md

 With 'seek', any pattern that is longer than 4096 bytes will be truncated to 4096 bytes when searching for it in the file.

-Use caution with sending binary inputs via 'commander' as the `results.log` will become binary as the STDIN that was piped is logged to the file.
-Redirecting the output within the command is an option for keeping `results.log` as text.
+Use caution with sending binary inputs via 'commander' as the `results.log` will become binary as the STDIN that was piped is logged to the file..

 If the STDOUT or STDERR of with 'commander' "command" have binary, then an error message will be logged to the `results.log` as it uses lossy UTF-8 parsing for STDOUT and STDERR and will log the line number and a stream error about invalid UTF-8 if that occurs.
+Redirecting the output of the command to another file or log can be helpful if the output of the command might be binary.

 ## Project promises